damwhit/course-report-git-post/README.md

 For instance, GitHub makes it easy to share code between multiple computers and developers.
 It's become the centralized organizing tool of the open source community and, in turn, is used by thousands of companies and teams.
-Some GitHub users have one repo they work with every day, some have thousands.
+Some GitHub users have one repo they work with every day, some have hundreds.

 Some of the most important tools GitHub layers on top of Git include: